 So in the end, your unprotected bike sits in the hallway waiting for someone to forget to close or lock the door and someone else to stroll in and off with it!

-Because one things for sure: no one else in the building is thinking about keeping your bike safe.
+Because one thing's for sure: no one else in the building is thinking about keeping your bike safe.

 One DIY solution is to fill a large bucket with cement and stick a ground anchor or an old u-lock in the wet cement to set.
-Voila, you have a pretty heavy anchor you can leave in the hallway to secure your bike to.
+Voilà, you have a pretty heavy anchor you can leave in the hallway to secure your bike to.

 I have a friend who added some plastic flowers to the top of the bucket to make it look less intrusive to the other residents of the building!

 Now theoretically this will only slow down, rather than stop a committed thief.
-But in reality it will foil most opportunists.
+But in reality, it will foil most opportunists.

 Keeping your bike in a shed or garage